splanck/vush/README.md

 ## Tests

 The test suite relies on the `expect` command.
-If `expect` is not installed the scripts will print a warning and skip the tests.
-Install the `expect` package to run them, then execute:
+If `expect` is not installed the `tests/run_tests.sh` driver will terminate with an error.
+Install the `expect` package to run the tests, then execute:

 ```sh
 make test